JacksonCampolattaro/n-body/README.md

 ## Progress

 I've learned a lot while working on this project.
-It's been an opportunity to become familiar with project management toosls, several powerful open-source libraries, and important techniques and paradigms.
+It's been an opportunity to become familiar with project management tools, several powerful open-source libraries, and important techniques and paradigms.

 ### Algorithms